J. Andrew Livingston, M.D.

 AYA Program Co-Director

-Assistant Professor, Sarcoma Medical Oncology
+Associate Professor, Sarcoma Medical Oncology

-Livingston is a board certified pediatrician, internist, and adult medical oncologist with a particular interest in the care of adolescents and young adults with cancer as well as patients with soft tissue and bone sarcomas.
+J. Andrew Livingston, M.D., is a board certified pediatrician, internist, and adult medical oncologist with a particular interest in the care of adolescents and young adults with cancer as well as patients with soft tissue and bone sarcomas.
 He is a panel member on the committee that developed the National Comprehensive Cancer Network Guidelines on AYA Oncology and also serves on the AYA Committee for SWOG.
 His clinical and laboratory research focuses on developing new treatment strategies for patients with osteosarcoma.
 Livingston is the principle investigator on multiple clinical trials for patients with osteosarcoma that has spread to the lungs.
 He has also earned an American Society of Clinical Oncology (ASCO) Young Investigator Award and the NIH/NCI Paul Calabresi Career Development Award in Clinical Oncology.

 AYA Program Co-Director